Higher-rank instantons sheaves on Fano threefolds: Monadic description of instantons

+Consider $X=X_{12}$, a smooth prime Fano threefold of genus $12$.
+We mentioned that $X$ is a closed subvariety of the Hilbert scheme of cubics in $\p{}(U_4)$.
+More precisely, $X$ parametrises twisted cubics whose ideals are generated by quadrics lying in the kernel of $S^2 U_4^*\to U_3^*$.
+Writing $U_7$ for the 7-dimensional kernel of this map, we get that $X$ embeds in $\mathbb{G} (3, U_7)$.
+The threefold $X$ is cut out as a subvariety of $\mathbb{G} (3, U_7)$ as vanishing locus of a net of skew-symmetric $2$-forms, according to Mukai's famous description.
+Then we get vector bundles $\calu_X$ and $\calq_X$ by restricting to $X$ the tautological rank-3 subbundle, and the tautological rank-4 quotient bundle on $\mathbb{G}(3,U_7)$.

-The notation here is as follows.
-The sheaf $\calu$ is the tautological rank 3 subbundle, $\calq$ is the rank 4 tautological quotient, where we consider $X$ as naturally sitting in $\mathbb{G}(3,7)$.
-Also, $X$ can be seen as subscheme of the moduli space of twisted cubics in $\mathbb{P}^3$.
-Then the minimal instanton $F_0$, which is denoted here by $\calt$, is the rank 2 vector bundle whose fibre over a twisted cubic curve $[C]\in X_{12}$ is the two-dimensional linear space generated by the linear syzygies of the quadrics defining $I_C$ and finally, $\mathcal{W}$ is the dual of the right mutation of $\calt$ with respect to $\calu$.
-So one has an exact sequence
+Also, $X$ can be seen as a subscheme of the moduli space of twisted cubics in $\p{3}=\p{}(U_4)$, where $U_4$ is a $4$-dimensional vector space.
+Then the minimal instanton $F_0$, which is denoted here by $\calt$, is the rank-2 vector bundle whose fibre over a twisted cubic curve $[C]\in X$ is the two-dimensional linear space generated by the linear syzygies of the quadrics defining $I_C$.